peter-madigan/reco3d/README.md

 The `LoggingTool` acts as a wrapper class for the python `Logger` object.
 All `LoggingTool` objects will provide `info()`, `warning()`, `error()`, `critical()`, and `debug()` methods.
 Configuring `StreamHandlers`, `FileHandlers`, and `Formatters` along with log levels will be performed through the `OptionsTool` argument passed into the `LoggingTool` at initialization.
+Most base classes provide access to a logger object for inheriting classes.

 ### Map of included types with inheritance
 As of July 2018: